kmve/kmve.github.io/_posts/2017-09-22-test-atmn-in-python-3.markdown

 }
 {% endhighlight %}

-If we have our virtualenv with pytest installed as a package (can be confirmed by listing your installed packages with with "pip free"), then we can simply run the test by executing the following in terminal within your new project directory:
+If we have our virtualenv with pytest installed as a package (can be confirmed by listing your installed packages with with **pip freeze**), then we can simply run the test by executing the following in terminal within your new project directory:

 {% highlight shell_terminal %}
 (venv) $ py.test